 Then based on how the tools fit into main categories and subcategories, the tools are spread out underneath.

 Moreover, they put the main focus on execution which is all about spreading messages & offers to potential prospects.

 Marketing Technology: Bloomreach

-This diagram – simply organized by 3 levels – platform, optimization, and application.
+This diagram – simply organized by 3 levels:

 Marketing Technology Stack: Ion Interactive

-This company decided on modern stacks, interactive tech stacks that suit their company.
+This company decided on modern stacks, interactive marketing technology stacks that suit their company.

 Marketing Technology Infographic: Venture Scanner